ajberkley/cl-binary-store/README.md

 > :warning: Note that this is not a serializer/deserializer for communication with other types of systems *yet*.
 If you want that maybe use JSON or if you want a binary format maybe [cl-conspack](https://github.com/conspack/cl-conspack) or [cl-messagepack](https://github.com/mbrezu/cl-messagepack).
 Or see the TODO list for messagepack support.

 Currently this runs on SBCL, ECL, and CCL.
 The SBCL implementation is the fast one.
 On ECL and CCL there are no fast serializers / deserializers for simple-arrays.
+Neither ABCL, Allegro, nor Lispworks works yet.

 ## Status